 Course Modality: This is an in-person course.
 Attendance is required and is part of the participation grade.
+In these sessions, we will discuss the course materials.
 The course is designed in ten modules.
 Each week the materials of that week are posted in a module that has a dedicated page on D2L, and students are required to submit the coursework of that module on D2L by the end of the same week.
 The following items are essential for this course:

 - Frequent access to a computer that connects to the Internet. - Access to DePaul email account; you need to check it regularly. - Access to Microsoft Office (Word, Excel, PowerPoint).
-Currently-enrolled students receive a subscription to Office 365 Education Plus.
+Currently enrolled students receive a subscription to Office 365 Education Plus.
 Students can install Microsoft Word, PowerPoint, Excel, Outlook, OneNote, Publisher, Access, and OneDrive for Business for the duration of their enrollment.
 Additionally, students receive OneDrive storage for academic work.